 Responding to emergencies

-In light of recent emergencies and possible security threats, the guidelines here are to help you consider how best to ensure the safety of children, parents and staff in the event of a local threat or emergency situation which may result in your setting being placed into ‘lockdown’.
+The guidelines here are to help you consider how best to ensure the safety of children, parents and staff in the event of a local threat or emergency situation which may result in your setting being placed into a security-related lockdown (as opposed to a Covid-19 related lockdown).

 Most of your existing procedures for handling an emergency situation will involve evacuation of the premises and will be focused on an event happening in your building.